HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **incomplete type** Type that at a given time have been declared but lacks a definiton.
 **increment operator** Written as "++".
 Adds 1 to the operand.
 **inequality operator** Written as "!=".
 Takes two operands, evaluates to false if both operands are equal, and false if this is not the case.
-**initialization** Giving an object an initial value at the time of creation.
+**initialization** Giving an object an initial value at the time of definition.
 **inline function** A function qualified with the keyword inline.
 Suggests to the compiler that it should substitute the function call with the body of the function inline.
 This saves on the overhead caused by function calls but requires more memory to store the code.
+**inner scope** A scope nested inside of another scope.
 **input operator** Written as ">>" Reads from an input specified in the left-hand operand and the data is stored in the right-hand operand.
 **iostream** Header that defines the standard input/output stream objects.
 **istream** Input stream objects that read and interpret input from sequences of characters.